 Unlike most sample surveys that publish sampling error as their only measure of error, CES can derive an annual approximation of total error, on a lagged basis, because of the availability of the independently derived universe data.
-On an annual basis BLS recalculates nearly two years of estimates in a process known as benchmarking.
+On an annual basis BLS recalculates nearly 2 years of estimates in a process known as benchmarking.
 The benchmark process helps correct for sampling and modeling error in the CES estimates.
 Historically, benchmark revisions have been very small for total nonfarm employment.

 The benchmark process re-anchors sample-based estimates to a nearly complete count of employment based primarily on Unemployment Insurance (UI) tax records for March of each year.
 For example, when BLS published the March 2009 benchmark revision with the Employment Situation news release in February 2010, the employment series was revised from April 2008 through December 2009 on a not seasonally adjusted basis.
 Five years of seasonally adjusted data are re-calculated and replaced with each benchmark revision.